Northern Cyprus – The Beach?

-However the letter didn’t mention anything on how to take advantage of the offer.
-So we went to the receptionist to speak with someone about it, and of course the guy working knew nothing on the subject and said maybe we should come back later to ask someone.
+However, the letter didn’t mention anything about how to take advantage of the offer.
+So we went to the receptionist to speak with someone about it, and of course, the guy working knew nothing on the subject and said maybe we should come back later to ask someone.
 After breakfast on Thursday, we went back, before going to the beach and tried reception again.
-And at seeing Blank Face working I didn’t the patience to talk to her so HK went and asked.
-At first we had no luck but HK persisted and eventually got someone else who was helpful who spoke English.
-I don’t remember the ladies name, but she would turn out to be the only good employee at the entire place.
-She said that she would arrange our transportation to the other place and actually seemed friendly and wanting to help us have a decent trip.
+And at seeing Blank Face working, I didn’t have the patience to talk to her, so HK went and asked.
+At first, we had no luck, but HK persisted and eventually got someone else who was helpful who spoke English.
+I don’t remember the ladies name, but she would turn out to be the only competent employee at the entire place.
+She said that she would arrange our transportation to the other location and actually seemed friendly and wanted to help us have a decent trip.
 Too bad it took until Thursday to find this wonderful person.

 So once we got that sorted out, we hopped on the shuttle to the beach.
-If you go the the website uses the word beach when describing what they had, the brochure says that this place has a private beach, with a shuttle to get people to the beach.
+If you go the website of the resort, it uses the word beach when describing what they offered, and the brochure says that this place has a private beach with a shuttle to get people to the beach.
 So imagine our surprise when we got off the shuttle and found this?
+I see no “beach.”

 Yes, this is the beach, a dock with some lawn chairs around a little bay to swim in.